-Metal roof waterproofing and coating to stop metal roof leaks
+Metal roof waterproofing and metal roof coating to stop metal roof leaks

-Steel / metal roof waterproofing and coating to stop metal roof leaks; commercial & industrial metal roofs
+Steel / metal roof waterproofing and metal roof coating to stop metal roof leaks; commercial & industrial metal roofs

 Stopping metal roof leaks is the surest way to extend the life of a metal roof.
 We have sealed and coated thousands of leaky commercial & industrial metal roofs over the past 20 years.
 Our process is described below.
 We stop metal roof leaks by using our rubberized urethane sealant in a process that includes a reinforced polyester membrane.
 This creates a field prepared, self leveling membrane.
+When applied correctly this process really works, our supervisors make sure we maintain the highest installation quality levels, and we back it up with warranties.
 The system also includes replacing fasteners, replacing damaged metal, replacing damaged vent boots, and doing any other necessary repairs.
 We use metal roof coatings designed specifically for metal roofs to stop rusting and extend the life of the sealants.
 We also replace metal roofs when they cannot be restored with a roof coating.

 The Starting point is to ensure that the existing metal, steel, roof is solid.
 First, the surface is checked to make sure there are not any areas too far along in the aging process where the panels require replacement.
 If there are panels that are rusted thru, or too weak for walkable traffic, the metal roof panels must be replaced.
 For most roof panels, the rusting is the most advanced on the side of the panel facing the inside of the building.
 The damaged areas are found during a close physical inspection, and may not be obvious at first.
 One of the signs that advanced rusting has started is if you hear a crunching noise when walking on a panel lap seam over a purlin.
 The crunching noise is the sound of rusted metal.
 When too much of the roof is rusted-thru a total roof replacement might be necessary.

 A common area of premature roof rusting is at the eave.
-Often, due to improper installation of the insulation at the eave, water gets trapped below the metal roof panel.
-Manufactures instructions dictate that the eave insulation is folded back to create a hem.
+Often, due to improper installation of the water barrier between the bottom of the roof panel and the substrate at the eave, water gets trapped below the metal roof panel.
+Manufactures instructions dictate that the eave insulation is folded back to create a hem, using closures and caulk tape.
 Without this fold the insulation wicks water between the metal roof and the eave strut.
 This trapped water causes rust to develop.

 Another factor in deciding to replace a roof is if new insulation is desired.
 During a roof replacement, when the panels are removed, the insulation is exposed.
 The insulation is sandwiched between the roof panel and the roof perlins.
 When the panels are removed the insulation will most likely fall or tear during the process.
 This is the perfect time to give the inside of the building a bright new look.
 The thickness of the insulation is also typically increased, increasing the R-value.